awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_TABLE_examples.md

 # Examples<a name="r_CREATE_TABLE_examples"></a>

 The following examples demonstrate various column and table attributes in Amazon Redshift CREATE TABLE statements\.
+For more information about CREATE TABLE, including parameter definitions, see [CREATE TABLE](r_CREATE_TABLE_NEW.md)\.

+Many of the examples use tables and data from the *TICKIT* sample data set\.
+For more information, see [Sample database](https://docs.aws.amazon.com/redshift/latest/dg/c_sampledb.html)\.

+ You can prefix the table name with the database name and schema name in a CREATE TABLE command\.
+For instance, `dev_database.public.sales`\.
+The database name must be the database you are connected to\.
+Any attempt to create database objects in another database fails with and invalid\-operation error\.

 ## Create a table with a distribution key, a compound sort key, and compression<a name="r_CREATE_TABLE_examples-create-a-table-with-distribution-key"></a>

 The following example creates a SALES table in the TICKIT database with compression defined for several columns\.
 LISTID is declared as the distribution key, and LISTID and SELLERID are declared as a multicolumn compound sort key\.
 Primary key and foreign key constraints are also defined for the table\.
+Prior to creating the table in the example, you might need to add a UNIQUE constraint to each column referenced by a foreign key, if constraints don't exist\.

 ```
 create table sales(